github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners.md

 # In this example, @octocat owns any file in the `/apps`
 # directory in the root of your repository except for the `/apps/github`
 # subdirectory, as its owners are left empty.
+Be careful, ownership of
+# `/apps/github` will not revert back to some other owner previously
+# defined.
+Leaving `/apps/github` without an owner means that no one
+# owns it.
+Changes to this directory and its files can be introduced
+# with the approval of any user with at least write access to the
+# repository.
 /apps/ @octocat
 /apps/github